Grants and Funding

 Sparrow Lake Camp

-Bloor Street United Church Refugee Program
+Bloor Street United Church Refugee Program, Toronto

 Good Tree Korean United Church Mission, Toronto